Brian Duffy was “the man who shot the sixties” and changed the landscape of fashion photography forever.

 In the late seventies, Duffy stopped taking stills and moved onto commercials, and in the following years became reclusive and refused to talk about the time he spent as a fashion photographer.
 He was thought to have burned all his negatives in the backyard of his studio, but some were instead left in boxes where they languished until 2007.

-During the 90’s Duffy’s son Chris became frustrated that Duffy’s name was slowly slipping into obscurity and regularly tried to persuade him to do something with his remaining archive.
-It wasn’t until 2006 when Duffy was diagnosed with the degenerative lung disease Pulmonary Fibrosis that he finally gave Chris the green light to start putting the archive together.
-The process was a labour of love for the first few years.
-Organising, scanning and databasing what remained took many hours whilst Chris was running his video production company.
+During the 90’s, Chris became frustrated that the name Brian Duffy was slowly slipping into obscurity.
+Only in 2006 when Duffy was diagnosed with the degenerative lung disease Pulmonary Fibrosis did he finally give Chris the green light to put the archive together.

-The BBC commissioned a documentary on Duffy’s life and work which aired in 2010.
-Chris then started on the first monograph but sadly Duffy was never to see this and passed away on 31st May 2010.
-Since 2010 Duffy’s work has been exhibited in numerous galleries and museums around the world.
-In 2013 the Victoria and Albert Museum approached the archive to request use of his Aladdin Sane image as the lead image for the ‘David Bowie is’ exhibition.
-This exhibition was the fastest selling exhibition reaching record audiences and is now on tour worldwide.
+Brian Duffy died on 31st May 2010, but his work has since been exhibited in museums and galleries around the world.
+In 2013, the Victoria and Albert Museum requested use of his Aladdin Sane image as the lead image for the ‘David Bowie is’ exhibition, which became the fastest selling exhibition reaching record audiences and touring worldwide.
 Duffy’s name has now become recognised by a worldwide audience and his name is back on the map.